PhD student group meeting with Gurobi workshop 2019.

 The meeting for the PhD student group will start at late afternoon on Thursday October 24th and on the first evening there will be some social activity as well as a dinner.
 On the second day of the meeting Gurobi https://www.gurobi.com/ will have a workshop until lunch.
 The registration for the conference and the meeting is at https://www.simplesignup.se/event/154928-soak2019.
 Thanks to SOAF and Gurobi there is no fee for the meeting.
 This includes accomodation, dinner, and participation in the Gurobi workshop.

-To take part in this workshop you need to be a member in SOAF.
+To participate in the meeting for the PhD student group a membership in SOAF is required.
 If you are not sure if you’re already a member, check if your organisation is a member.
-Otherwise it is free for PhD students to become a member.
-In that case, send an email to firstname.lastname@example.org to apply for membership.
+Membership is free for PhD students.
+Contact the chairman of SOAF at firstname.lastname@example.org for more information about becoming a member.

 For any questions about the meeting, please contact email@example.com.